0x0f0f0f/gobba/README.md

 ## Features

 * Show the AST of each expression
+* Easily choose between eager or lazy evaluation in your local definitions and functions by specifying lazyness using the `let lazy` and `lazyfun` statements.
-* Only boolean and integer types
+* Only boolean, unit and integer types
 * Pretty color REPL showing every step made in evaluating a program
 * Only local declaration statements
 * Recursive functions and closures